4 best payment processing companies in the UK

 ● Issuing bank: The customer's bank is the issuing bank, and it is responsible for providing the funds for the transaction.
 Before releasing the funds to the acquiring bank, the issuing bank verifies the customer's payment details and authorises the transaction.

-What are the basics of a payment processing system?
+What are the basics of payment processing?

-A complex infrastructure governs the payment processing system.
+A complex infrastructure governs the payment processing fundamentals.
 Business owners should understand the mechanism that keeps the process running smoothly.
 Here are the four main stages that payment processing companies in the UK follow:

-● Authorisation: The payment procedure commences when a customer swipes a card, enters card details online, uses a digital wallet or makes an open banking payment.
+● Authorisation: The payment process commences when a customer swipes a card, enters card details online, uses a digital wallet or makes an open banking payment.
 The payment processor requests authorisation from the issuing bank after receiving the transaction data.
 The issuing bank determines whether the consumer has sufficient funds or credit and responds with an approval or decline.

 Payment processing companies act as the connecting bridge between buyers, sellers, and their respective banks.
 Critical technical aspects of the transaction chain, such as data transmission, security, and compliance, are managed by payment processors.
 Their task is to ensure that transactions are duly authorised, authenticated, cleared, and settled with the least possible turnaround time while adhering to statutory compliance.